 Why businesses can no longer afford to stay silent on their environmental, social, and governance performance

-Mounting pressure from institutional and retail investors, customers, and employees is upping the ante environmental, social, and corporate governance (ESG) disclosures.
+Mounting pressure from institutional and retail investors, customers, and employees is upping the ante for environmental, social, and corporate governance (ESG) disclosures.
 Ignoring ESG factors is increasingly fraught with business risk — from fines and lost contracts, to difficulty securing financing, paying higher interest rates, and losing valued employees.

 One point of sharp concern for both ESG-focused stakeholders and business leaders is greenwashing: when companies claim their products and policies are more environmentally friendly than they actually are.